 but do you have any development experience?

-After 10 years of system design, and development, working with customers across multiple industries, to see products through multiple iterations of vision to production, I had developed a series of proven, semi-automated, processes which guaranteed successful products, happy customers, and fast and reliable data systems, that were able to predict demand, and deliver business success; I found myself in an interview being faced with the statement: "I can see you have been a tester, but do you have any development experience?".
+After 10 years of system design, and development, working with customers across multiple industries, to see products through multiple iterations of vision to production, I had developed a series of proven, semi-automated, processes which guaranteed successful products, happy customers, and fast and reliable data systems, that were able to predict demand, and deliver business success; I found myself in an interview being faced with the statement: "I can see you have been a tester, but do you have any development experience?".10 years of developing a process for developing rock solid platforms, and I had been labelled "just a tester".

 It has taken me 5 years of working for multiple organizations in various industries, some with good practices, some with bad, most with a mixture of both, to realize what the misunderstanding was: